jimwebb/improvisational-powerpoint/README.md

 - Creates a closed-captioning-style transcript of the words spoken
 - A [Natural Language Processing library](http://compromise.cool/) plucks out interesting topics or nouns
-- A background image is created from those nouns via the [Flickr API](https://www.flickr.com/services/api/)
+- A background image is created from those nouns via a call to the [Flickr API](https://www.flickr.com/services/api/)

 ## Live Demo
 [https://jimwebb.com/pictogram/](https://jimwebb.com/pictogram/)